Beside the Mountain

 Reusing vanilla beans for more vanilla

-After using vanilla (from your jar with the vanilla beans inside) you can top up the jar with more vodka each time.
-There is no exact method however you can keep doing this until the vanilla becomes less potent.
+After using vanilla (from the jar with the vanilla beans inside), you can top up the jar with more vodka each time.
+There is no exact method; however, you can keep doing this until the vanilla becomes less potent.

 How long does vanilla extract last?